 When most people talk about RV living, they are talking about living in their RV and traveling throughout the country.
 The majority of full-time RV posts and videos center around leaving suburbia behind to live life to the fullest and explore, whether or not the life costs more or less is irrelevant.

 This post, however, is for folks that are living in their RV full time, but not traveling.
-Maybe it is to save money or maybe it is because housing is too expensive.
+Maybe it is to save money, maybe it is because housing is too expensive, maybe it’s due to a pandemic, or maybe it’s due to your own illness.
 In any event, RV stationary living is very different than RV traveling and today we are going to give you 5 pro tips to help you make the most of this season of your life.